-A sting power and water supply will be utilized. additional on-site sewerage management tem is required for the development.
-This I require a S68 approval from Council.
+(h) any infrastructure services to the site will be Existing power and water supply will be utilized. provided without significant modification to the An additional on-site sewerage management environment, and system is required for the development.
+This will require a S68 approval from Council.